 Examples: Matt, Todd, Squibb

-See the worksheet here for a great representation of the FLOSS rule.
+See the worksheet example here for a great representation of the FLOSS rule.
 As you can tell, the O in FLOSS is just there to create the word to help to remember the other three letters.

 Another letter that doubles after a short vowel in a one syllable word in most cases is z.